zptr1/regexsweeper/README.md

 Read [my blog post](https://yui.dev/blog/minesweeper-in-regex) to understand how this works!

-You can try it out on the [online demo](https://yui.dev/-/regexsweeper).
+You can try it out on [this online demo](https://yui.dev/-/regexsweeper).

 # Contents

 ## Minesweeper

-The minesweeper board & replacement pattern is baked into the regex.
-Run [`minesweeper.ts`](./minesweeper.ts) to generate a game:
+The random minesweeper board is baked into the regex.
+Run [`minesweeper.ts`](./minesweeper.ts) to generate a random game:
 ```sh
 # Usage: <width> <height> <mine count>
 $ bun minesweeper.ts 15 10 20